top of page

 My other coworker tried, but it wasn't working on their computer.
 So, like, what's wrong?
 And then my friend sent me a message, and he was like, ‘Oh, like, Canvas got hacked.’”

 According to estimates by the Valley Star, roughly 1,600 schools nationwide use Canvas as their main education platform.
-Schools like MIT, Columbia University, the UCs, the CSUs and the LACCD were affected.
+MIT, Columbia University, the UCs, the CSUs and the LACCD were a few of the institutions affected.

-The attack hit many universities as they were headed in for finals.
+The attack hit many of these universities as they were headed in for finals.

 Recent Posts